Birth and Death Certificates

 On January 1, 2021 a new vital records law and rules went into effect in Washington State.
 This changed the ordering requirements for birth and death certificates.

-- Proof of identity and proof of eligibility documentation are required.
+- Proof of identity and proof of eligibility documentation is required for all certified certificates.

 - The certificate fee increased to $25.00 per copy.